-- The <AttributeStatement> element SHOULD follow the naming and encoding rules for attributes defined in [OIO-SAML-SSO]. - The AssuranceLevel attribute defined in OIOSAML MUST be included and its value MUST reflect the assurance level of the user identity according to requirements in [NSIS].
+- The <attributeStatement> element SHOULD follow the naming and encoding rules for attributes defined in [OIO-SAML-SSO]. - The STS SHOULD use metadata from the WSP in order to taylor the AttributeStatement to the WSP's needs.
+One WSP may e.g. require a set of OIOSAML 2.0.9/2.1.0 attributes and another may require a set of OIOSAML 3.0 attributes. - The assurance level attribute dk:gov:saml:attribute:AssuranceLevel (in case of OIOSAML 2.0.9/2.1.0) or the NSIS LoA https://data.gov.dk/concept/core/nsis/loa (in case of OIOSAML 3.0) MUST be included and its value MUST reflect the assurance level of the user identity.
 This is the only required attribute specified in this profile2. - If an attribute values require confidentiality and the entire assertion is not encrypted at the outer level through a <saml2:EncryptedAssertion> element, the attribute element SHOULD be of type <saml2:EncryptedAttribute>3. - The assertion Issuer MAY limit the resource which the invoker may access at the relying party by describing relevant resources in the <saml2:AttributeStatement>, or by including attributes describing the subject's roles etc. Such attributes will not be part of this profile and SHOULD be agreed bilaterally between issuer and relying party.
 The attribute encoding rules defined in [OIO-SAML-SSO] MUST be followed.